Pinterest Hidden ImagePinterest Hidden Image

 1. Sydney

 Sydney is one of the most beautiful cities in Australia with over 4 million residents, making it Australia’s largest city.
-It is also the most touristed destination in the country, attracting over 32 million visitors per year., with a wealth of culture and activities to explore.
+It is also the most touristic destination in the country, attracting over 32 million visitors per year.

 Situated at the heart of Chinatown, Paddy’s Market has been a mainstay of Sydney since 1834 and is home to over 1000 stalls selling everything from fresh produce to souvenirs.
 This vibrant marketplace is a great way for visitors to get immersed in the city's culture, with its bustling atmosphere and colorful displays.